AccentuSoft/LinkScope_Client/SECURITY.md

 ## Supported Platforms and Versions

-Currently, only the latest version of the software is supported: Version 1.1.0.
+Currently, only the latest version of the software is supported.

 The software is targeted towards Linux (Debian / Ubuntu) and Windows (version 10).
 Other platforms are not officially supported.